 Our nutritional, material and social needs demand we engage with the world outside our bodies.
 For this we have developed senses, extending our experience into the space around us.

-Free of hat stands and toasters, the space overhead has long been held sacred; a canvas for deities and celestial beings; the arcing sun and the evening stars.
+Free of hat stands and toasters, the space overhead has long been held sacred; a canvas for deities and celestial beings, the arcing sun and the evening stars.

 It is this firmament, liberated from social and functional obligation, cleared of life’s clutter, where we are free to imagine; to indulge the dream of our higher selves.

-Letting the in the sky, holding it there for contemplation;
+letting in the sky, holding it there for contemplation;

 letting out the spirit, connecting us with the endless.